 Hartzell joined UT in 2001 after teaching at New York University’s Stern School of Business.
 Prior to his time as dean, he held several key administrative roles at the McCombs School of Business.
 His most notable positions include his service as the senior associate dean for Academic Affairs, chair of the Department of Finance and executive director of the McCombs School’s Real Estate Finance and Investment Center.

 Hartzell holds a B.S. in business administration and economics (cum laude) from Trinity University and a Ph.D. in finance from The University of Texas at Austin.
 His research focuses on real estate finance, corporate finance and corporate governance.
 His articles have been published in leading journals in the field, including the Journal of Finance, Journal of Financial Economics, Real Estate Economics and The Review of Financial Studies.

-Hartzell currently serves on the boards of directors for MGIC Investment Corporation (NYSE: MTG), the Texas Exes and Austin Habitat for Humanity.
-He previously served as a member of the board of directors of the American Real Estate and Urban Economics Association.
+Hartzell currently serves on the boards of directors for MGIC Investment Corporation (NYSE: MTG) and Austin Habitat for Humanity.
+He previously served as a member of the board of directors for the Texas Exes and the American Real Estate and Urban Economics Association.
 In addition to his academic experience, he previously worked as a consultant with Hewitt Associates.